A Topology of Metaphysics

 § 11.
 Standing waves: Stillness and motion that build a self

 A standing wave is a magical sight.
-When two identical waves traveling from opposite directions overlap and perfectly cancel or reinforce each other, the nodes stand still as quiet anchors of calm while the antinodes whip up and down.
+Two identical ripples traveling from opposite directions overlap and cancel or reinforce each other: nodes stand still as quiet anchors while antinodes whip up and down.

-Instead of the wave traveling along like on a pond, a stable pattern takes shape — a coherent interplay of stillness (being) and dynamic surging (becoming).
-They form in a resonant structure like a guitar string or DNA spiral.
+Unlike a wave traveling along on a pond, a stable pattern takes shape — a coherent interplay of stillness (being) and dynamic surging (becoming).
+They form a resonant structure like a guitar string or DNA spiral.

 Image